ServiceNow/AgentLab/README.md

-## Install ui_copilot
+## Install agentlab

-:warning: skip this section if you've already installed the `ui_copilot` conda env.
+:warning: skip this section if you've already installed the `agentlab` conda env.

 install the package locall with the `-e` flag
 From the same directory as this README file run: